VIDA-Lab/vida-lab.github.io/_news/announcement_14.md

 related_posts: false
 ---

 Five new papers were accepted by EMNLP, TVCG, PRDC and FinLLM.
-NumGPT won the **Technology Novelty Award** — stellar teamwork! 🏆
+NumGPT won the **Technology Novelty Award** 🏆!